Vermont is Very Much Open

 And sorry I could not travel both...

-You can read the rest of the poem in the fall, when the U.S. Forest Service expects construction to be complete and the trail reopened for foliage season.
-Whether you turn east or west at the juncture where "The Road Not Taken" is posted, you'll probably wonder, What if...
+Whether you turn east or west at the juncture where “The Road Not Taken” is posted, you’ll probably wonder, What if…

 Non-panthers are compelled to look elsewhere for reflection and recreation.
 I found both on the Trail Around Middlebury, a roughly 19-mile path that traverses public and private land as it runs through woods, along and over Otter Creek, at the edge of meadows, across Route 7, past high school playing fields, and on city sidewalks.

-The first sections of the TAM, as the trail is called, were built in 1989, according to Jamie Montague, executive director of the Middlebury Area Land Trust.
+The first sections of the TAM, as the trail is called, were built in 1989, according to Jamie Horton, executive director of the Middlebury Area Land Trust.
 That nonprofit is steward of the trail and owner of some of its land.
 The original sections were constructed on town forestland at Battell Woods, Means Woods and Chipman Hill Park, she said.

-Much of the trail work can be credited to John Derick, 73, who's been volunteering for 30 years on the TAM.
+The trail is well marked and beautifully maintained.
+Much of the trail work can be credited to John Derick, 73, who’s been volunteering for more than 30 years on the TAM.
 He does maintenance work and mowing five days a week.

 I started my walk at Wright Park and followed the trail to Dan & Peggy Arnold Bridge, a suspension bridge that crosses rushing falls and a dam over Otter Creek.
 Much of the path, which runs parallel to the creek, is covered in pine needles, though some is graded with gravel; both surfaces make for easy walking.
 The way is marked with occasional carved wooden signs noting "beaver activity" and identifying tree species, including yellow birch and sugar maple.